More about This Topic

 In the final stages of an Illinois divorce, if the parties are unable to agree who will keep the pet, the Illinois divorce court will decide for the parties.

 “If the court finds that a companion animal of the parties is a marital asset, it shall allocate the sole or joint ownership of and responsibility for a companion animal of the parties.
 In issuing an order under this subsection, the court shall take into consideration the well-being of the companion animal.”
 750 ILCS 5/503(n)

 As you can tell, I am skeptical that judges will consider this statute much at all.
 Judges also have the power to divide your small personal items like furniture and bric-a-brac and they routinely will refuse to divide those items and insist the parties manage those issues themselves.
 Of course, the parties always seem to divide their personal items without the help of the courts.
-I suspect future litigants will do the same when it comes to pets.
+I suspect that future litigants will do the same when it comes to their pets.

 Of course, the relationship between a person and their pet is often close and the prospect of losing a pet can be heartbreaking.
 I’m not just a lawyer, I’m also a dog owner, I understand.
-So, feel free to contact my Chicago law office to discuss how we can make sure that your pet goes where he or she should after the divorce.
+So, feel free to contact my Chicago law office to discuss how we can make sure that your pet goes where he or she should after your Illinois divorce.